A separation theorem for entire transcendental maps: Tools and preliminary results

 \subsection{Structure of the dynamical plane and main technical lemma}

-{The following construction is from \cite{EL} (see also \cite{R3S}).} Let $f\in\BB$, and $D$ be a Jordan domain containing $S(f), 0$ and $f(0)$.
-For simplicity we assume that the boundary of $D$ is real analytic.
+{The following construction is from \cite{EL} (see also \cite{R3S}).} Let $f\in\BB$, and $D$ be a Jordan domain containing $S(f)$, $0$ and $f(0)$.
+For simplicity we assume that the boundary of $D$ is real analytic {and for most of the applications, one can think of $D$ as a round disk}.
 Then the preimage $\TT$ of $\C\setminus \Dbar$ under $f$ consists of countably many unbounded connected components $\{\Ta, \alpha \in \AA\}$ called \emph{tracts} of $f$, and $f:{\Ta}\ra \C\setminus \Dbar$ is a universal covering of infinite degree.
 If f has finite order then the number of tracts is finite.

 Observe that since fibers are discrete, tracts accumulate only at infinity.
 In particular, only finitely many tracts intersect any compact set.

 \begin{lem} There is a simple curve $\delta\subset\C\setminus(\Dbar\cup\ov{\TT})$ connecting $\Dbar$ to infinity. \end{lem}